gennyble/gaze/README.md

 The crate containing the algorithms et al. for gaze.

 ### `img2curve` ([readme](img2curve/README.md))
-We don't yet have a GUI for applying a tone curve, so this is a little tool that converts an image into a line-separated file for gaze to read.
+Little tool that reads an image and outputs a line-separated file for gaze to read a tone curve from.

 ### `imgout`
 Responsible for writing PNG, JPEG, and WebP files.
 Maybe more, later.